Ela-Rezaei/Senior-Machine-Learning-Engineering-Interview/src/DS_README.md

 - Quick
 - Insert
 - Non comparison sorting algos like Bucket sort.

-Analyze and compare their time and space complexity.
+Ask ChatGPT or any AI Assistant of your choice to explain these methods, explore their trade-offs, understand when and where to use them, and compare their time and space complexities.
 A quick reference for Big-O notation [Link](https://www.youtube.com/watch?v=__vX2sjlpXU)